-Quantic Dream is bringing another neo-noir thriller to Sony platforms with Detroit: Become Human, a futuristic adventure inspired by the 2012 Kara tech demo.
+Quantic Dream is bringing another neo-noir thriller to our screens with Detroit: Become Human, a futuristic adventure inspired by the 2012 Kara tech demo.

-In development exclusively for PS4, Detroit: Become Human will feature several playable characters across an interwoven narrative.
+In development exclusively for PS4, Detroit: Become Human will feature multiple playable characters throughout its story.
 Much like Heavy Rain and Beyond: Two Souls, it will no doubt provide a tense and dramatic experience.
 Let’s just hope it does away with the dodgy accents and awkward sex scenes.

 Detroit: Become Human release date – When is it coming out?